ECD-git/atlas-open-2020-analysis/README.md

 A four lepton analysis to find the mass of the Higgs boson, using the 2020 Cern open data portal release.

 # TODO
-- Add in other 3 actual signal data sets
+- add in extra cut off for the leptons (perhaps combine into one function).
-- add in processing for the Monte-Carlo sims for background
+- play with the display options for the ROOT histograms

 # Versions
 V0.0